How it works

 Run adb shell, install APKs, attach Android Studio, drive scrcpy, or connect Frida — anything that speaks ADB works, because the device is reached the same way it would be on your desk.

-Sub-second latency over Tailscale on most regions.
+Sub-second latency over Tailscale from our Netherlands (EU) region.
 Heartbeats keep the session warm; idle protection extends the connection if you step away briefly.

 5. 05